snikch/jquery.dirtyforms/README.md

 });
 ```

+**dirty.dirtyforms**: Raised when a form changes from clean state to dirty state.
+Passes the form (a jQuery object) as the first parameter.

+**clean.dirtyforms**: Raised when a form changes from dirty state to clean state.
+This may happen when the last element within the form is marked clean using `$('#element-id').dirtyForms('setClean')`.
+Passes the form (a jQuery object) as the first parameter.

 **decidingcancelled.dirtyforms**: Raised when the *decidingCancel()* method is called before it runs any actions.

 **decidingcancelledAfter.dirtyforms**: Raised when the *decidingCancel()* method is called after it runs all actions.